Let’s make wooden floors…! Why wooden, because of the wonderful properties of wood as a building material.

-How the wooden flooring is done?
+How to make the wooden flooring?

 A typical wood frame floor consists of an array of trusses, also called joists, at a measured spacing sheathed with wooden panels on the top surface.
 The wooden flooring system also incorporates beams, girders or headers to support the trusses.

-The beams form the primary support member for wooden flooring framework and are made by joining different pieces of wood.
+The beams form the primary support member for the wooden flooring framework and are made by joining different pieces of wood.

 Methods of laying wooden flooring